kma-code/Phaseless-Alignment-Learning/RtDeep/README.md

 Some tips:
 - time parameters (`dt, dtxi, tausyn, Tpres, taueps, Tbw`) are defined in milliseconds.
 - *seeds* in `params.json` is an array of numpy random seeds (not a number of seeds)
+- *input_signal* in `params.json` defines the signal fed into teacher and students.
+Currently implemented options: `step`
 - setting *rec_per_steps* to anything below 1/dt (standard: 1000) slows down training and generates large .pkl files
 - recording too many variables slows down training significantly